jwiegley/dot-emacs/README.md

 ### List to list

-Bag of various functions which modify input list.
+Functions returning a modified copy of the input list.

 * [-keep](#-keep-fn-list) `(fn list)`
 * [-concat](#-concat-rest-lists) `(&rest lists)`